KentDenverSchool/KDS-Canvas-Customizations/README.md

  - Add a new "Update Scores" button to the right sidebar
  - Add an "Update and Next" to update scores and go to the next student
  - Add a "Fill Remaining" button to fill any unfill scores with full points
-- Hide ToDo for students
- - Being tested on a new beta group

 ### Planned Features